badsgahhl/pihole-browser-extension/README.md

 - Dark Mode depending on your OS Settings
 - Compact UI
 - White-/Blacklist your current tabs url with one click
+- Shortcuts - Use features quickly with a hotkey shortcut or pages context menu

 ### How to use: